JohnPaulinePineda/Portfolio_Project_55/docs/index.md

 [Yeo-Johnson Transformation](https://academic.oup.com/biomet/article-abstract/87/4/954/232908?redirectedFrom=fulltext&login=false) applies a new family of distributions that can be used without restrictions, extending many of the good properties of the Box-Cox power family.
 Similar to the Box-Cox transformation, the method also estimates the optimal value of lambda but has the ability to transform both positive and negative values by inflating low variance data and deflating high variance data to create a more uniform data set.
 While there are no restrictions in terms of the applicable values, the interpretability of the transformed values is more diminished as compared to the other methods.

 1. A modelling pipeline was implemented with the following steps:
-    * [Yeo-johnson transformation](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html) from the <mark style="background-color: #CCECFF"><b>sklearn.processing</b></mark> Python library API.
+    * [Yeo-johnson transformation](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.PowerTransformer.html) from the <mark style="background-color: #CCECFF"><b>sklearn.processing</b></mark> Python library API applied to the numeric predictors only.
+Categorical predictors were excluded from the transformation.
     * [Survival tree model](https://scikit-survival.readthedocs.io/en/stable/api/generated/sksurv.tree.SurvivalTree.html) from the <mark style="background-color: #CCECFF"><b>sksurv.tree</b></mark> Python library API with 2 hyperparameters:
         * <span style="color: #FF0000">min_samples_split</span> = minimum number of samples required to split an internal node made to vary between 10, 15 and 20
         * <span style="color: #FF0000">min_samples_leaf</span> = minimum number of samples required to be at a leaf node made to vary between 3 and 6
-2. Hyperparameter tuning was conducted using the 5-fold cross-validation method with optimal model performance determined using the concordance index.
+2. Hyperparameter tuning was conducted using the 5-fold cross-validation method for 5 repeats with optimal model performance determined using the concordance index.